 To optimally support athlete development, we must create a system of appropriate training and competition designed specifically for children, instead of forcing them to adapt to the adult system before they have reached that stage in their development.
-Changes to the system include scaling the game down through the implementation of small-area games and grouping athletes by developmental stages rather than chronological ages.

 As more research emerges on the subject of youth sports and long-term athlete development, many sport organizations across Canada and internationally are adopting the concepts that form the foundation of the Children's Ringette program.